 The success of the D-Day invasion was in large measure going to depend on the Allies ability to deploy their large supperority of man and material before the Germans could amass the force needed to reduce the bridgehead.
 Modern warfare requires huge quantities of supplies.
-This is especially true of the mechsanized units that the Allies were landing.
-German units could operate on smaller quantities of supplies, but Anerican, British, and Canadian units required enormous quantities of supplies, especially the Americans.
+This is especially true of the mechanized units that the Allies were landing.
+German units could operate on smaller quantities of supplies.
+A weakness of the German military was its logistical capability.
+This was somewhat offset by the German capability of generating combat power with a fraction of the supplies needed by the Western Allies.
+American, British, and Canadian units required enormous quantities of supplies, especially the Americans.
+Far more than comparable German units.
 The mechanization of the Allied armies was an important element of their offensive capability.
 That capability, however, came at a cost.
 They chewed up supplies at a phenomenal rate.

 There were twonport of any importance in the Normandy area.
 The Americans moving off Utah Beach managed to quickly seal off the Cotentin Peninsula and then move north to Cherbourg.
 This took priprity over the drive into France because of the need to obtain a deepwater port.
 The German garrison surrendered within only 2 weeks and without a mjor fight (June 27) and a few days more to secure surrounding Grman positions.
 Le Harve proved a much tougher nut to crack.
 The German garrison as Hitler had ordered held, even after the British crossed the Seine.
 German resistance did not end until most of France had been liberated (September 12).
 By this time the Allies were moving toward the borders of the Reich.
 While the Allies had the ports, they were so thoroughly wrecked by demolition crews that the Allies still had to depend on supplies being landed on the beaches.
 Here Operation Pluto was a vital assett.